-Read on for the detail breakdown.
+Read on for the detailed breakdown.

 Because it integrates an always-on processor, T2 does “Hey Siri” without engaging the main Intel chip: you can make requests to Siri with just your voice for things like finding files or opening an app without having to summon her manually.

 Mac models with the Apple T2 chip treat the internal speakers and the headphone jack port as unique devices, separate from one another.
-This lets you do things like send your Mac’s sound effects to the built-in speakers while using your wired headphones for music and other audio so you don’t get jarred out of a good listening session by an error message beep blaring over your music.
+This lets you do things like send your Mac’s sound effects to the built-in speakers while using your wired headphones for music and other audio, so you don’t get jarred out of a good listening session by an error message beep blaring over your music.
 And thanks to T2’s hardware disconnect, the Mac microphone is physically disabled as soon the lid is closed, which is über cool.

 HEVC video transcoder

 The Apple T2 chip features a specialized video transcoder for the High Efficiency Video Coding codec, also known as H.265, bringing 30 times faster decoding so you can work more quickly with higher resolution video throughout pro workflows.

 Like with iPhone, the image signal processor works with the FaceTime camera to analyze and improve the image.
 Imaging capabilities include enhanced tone mapping, improved exposure control and face detection–based auto-exposure and automatic white balance.

 The Apple T2 Security Chip on the iMac Pro motherboard, courtesy of iFixit.

 Secure Enclave cryptographic coprocessor